 Here’s what I see all the time:

 Small festivals and emerging companies juggling programming, curating, marketing, volunteers, box office, social media, grant applications.
-This means finding sponsorship feels like a black art, brokered by dedicated development teams.
+This means finding sponsorship feels like a black art, brokered by dedicated development or sponsorship teams.

 The reality is different.